cse250001011/QC-PS3/README.md

 Now rather than defining the long CX, CY

+Creating a class of QuantumCircuit :

+Lastly, I created a class named QuantumCircuit which holds the statevector and define methods to apply gates on it. __init__ is a constructor which runs automatically when you create a new circuit. self.num_qubits stores the number of qubits and self.state stores the number of possible qubits.
+Then I created various functions like apply() which calls the function apply_gate and acts on the statevector and cx, cy and cz which calls the function apply_cx, apply_cy and apply_cz and do their respective class.

 How the program Works?

 Step 1: You have to initialise the circuit by specifying the number of qubits the quantum state has.